-Ivanka Trump Posts Photo Of Herself That Critics Find Distracting And Pointless At Father’s Speech In Ohio
+Ivanka Trump Posts Photo Of Herself At Father’s Speech In Ohio That Critics Find Distracting And Pointless

 Ivanka had a sense of humor about the situation when she said she may not get the measurement right, but at least she’ll “look the part.”

-The images that were posted to Ivanka’s Instagram account even drew a comment by a NASA engineer.
+The images that were posted to Ivanka’s Instagram account even drew a comment from a NASA engineer.

 “Hey @IvankaTrump it’s great that you like to cosplay as a scientist on Instagram but some of us are an #ActualLivingScientist.
 Tell us about what you’re doing in this picture.
 I’m making a battery. #ILookLikeAnEngineer,” the engineer wrote.